We all want to earn more money at work.

 Before your review, you need to have a meeting with your manager and talk about your salary.

-Ideally, this meeting should be 6 months before your annual review.
+Ideally, this should be 6 months before your annual evaluation.

 For many, this meeting is scary.
-It is hard to talk about money with our boss.
+It is hard to talk salary negotiation with our boss.

 But it has to be done.